-Bishop who won Nobel for work in Timor accused of sex abuse
+Vatican sanctioned Nobel laureate after Timor accusations

 Belo, who was believed to be living in Portugal, didn’t respond when reached by telephone by Radio Renascença, the private broadcaster of the Portuguese church.

-Belo is a priest in the Salesians of Don Bosco, a Roman Catholic religious order that has long had influence at the Vatican.
+Belo is a priest of the Salesians of Don Bosco, a Roman Catholic religious order that has long had influence at the Vatican.
 The Portuguese branch of the Salesians said in a statement Thursday that it learned “with great sadness and astonishment” of the news.
 The branch distanced itself from Belo, saying he hadn’t been linked to the order since he took charge in East Timor.

 “As regards issues covered in the news, we have no knowledge that would allow us to comment, leaving that to those who possess responsibility and knowledge” of the matter, the statement said.

-It said the Portuguese Salesians took Belo in at the request of their superiors after he left East Timor in 2002 and because he was highly regarded, but said he had done no pastoral work.
+It said the Portuguese Salesians took Belo in at the request of their superiors after he left East Timor in 2002 and because he was highly regarded, but said he had done no pastoral work in Portugal.

 Belo has a low-profile presence on the Portuguese website of the Salesians, which carried an article from May noting that he attended a 20th anniversary celebration of East Timor’s independence and delivered a greeting.
+While the order said it had no links with Belo, he is still listed in the 2021 Vatican yearbook by his Salesian initials “SDB” at the end of his name.

 De Groene Amsterdammer said its research indicated that Belo also abused boys in the 1980s before he became a bishop when he worked at an education center run by the Salesians.